Changeit: Reimagining the Alaska Airlines flight change experience

 In addition to learning from Alaska Airlines guests, we wanted to learn more about how and why people call.
 Timnit and Carina both visited the Call Center and listened in on a few calls, and we discovered a few main takeaways.

-Alaska Airlines’ guests call the Call Center when:
+Based on our call center visit and interviews, we found that Alaska Airlines’ guests call the Call Center when:

 A situation feels out of control: For example, guests want to solicit help from the Call Center if they are changing multiple parts of their reservation.